 \subsubsection{Boltzmann-Langevin dynamics}

-A full implementation of the Boltzmann-Langenvin (BL) equation in a transport model for heavy-ion collisions is necessary to handle large-amplitude phase-space fluctuations, and to describe processes characterised by instabilities.
+A full implementation of the Boltzmann-Langevin (BL) equation in a transport model for heavy-ion collisions is necessary to handle large-amplitude phase-space fluctuations, and to describe processes characterized by instabilities.
 This requirement applies particularly to the Fermi energy domain, where a variety of exit channels is accessible when progressing from the same entrance channel.
-In this regime, as opposed to more conventional treatments, the implementation of the BL equation can describe the competition between energetically favoured mechanisms, such as multi-fragmentation, fusion, binary splits and neck fragmentation in dissipative collisions.
-At higher incident energy, the inclusion of large-amplitude fluctuations, less relevant for the entrance-channel kinematics, becomes important for the description of the bulk behaviour of the hot sources formed in the system.
+In this regime, as opposed to more conventional treatments, the implementation of the BL equation can describe the competition between energetically favored mechanisms, such as multi-fragmentation, fusion, binary splits and neck fragmentation in dissipative collisions.
+At higher incident energy, the inclusion of large-amplitude fluctuations, less relevant for the entrance-channel kinematics, becomes important for the description of the bulk behavior of the hot sources formed in the system.